pablodecm/phd_thesis/src/103_chapter_3.md

 $\boldsymbol{s}(\boldsymbol{x}) : \mathcal{X} \subseteq \mathbb{R}^{d}
 \longrightarrow \mathcal{Y}\subseteq \mathbb{R}^{b}$.
 Functions of the
-type $\boldsymbol{n}_T(\boldsymbol{x})$ are a reduced subset, yet still infinite, of the possible sapce of functions.
+type $\boldsymbol{n}_T(\boldsymbol{x})$ are a reduced subset, yet still infinite, of the possible space of functions.
 Regardless of the likelihood-free inference methods considered
 (see [Section @sec:stat_inf]), the need of a low-dimensional summary statistic is a direct consequence of